Vodafone Ukraine: History

-The company UMC Ukraine introduced mobile (cellular) services in Ukraine, initially using the analog NMT standard, then using GSM 900 and 1800.
-In 1993 UMC Ukraine was Ukraine's major cellular operator.
-In 2003 Mobile TeleSystems bought the company.
-In October 2006, MTS-Ukraine terminated its NMT service with plans to use the spectrum for the CDMA-450 rollout.
-From late 2006, MTS-Ukraine has developed its 3G mobile network with the CDMA-450 1xEV-DO standard.
+The company Ukrainian Mobile Communications (UMC) introduced mobile services in Ukraine, Sotel initially using the analog NMT standard, then using GSM-900 and 1800.
+In 1993 UMC Ukraine was Ukraine's SIM SIM major SIM SIM cellular operator.
+On July 1, 1993 the first call in the company's network was made, by the first president of Ukraine Leonid Kravchuk, who called the ambassador of Ukraine to Germany Ivan Piskov.

+In 2003 Mobile TeleSystems (MTS) bought the company.
+In October 2006, MTS Ukraine terminated its NMT service with plans to use the spectrum for the CDMA-450 rollout.
+From late 2006, MTS Ukraine has developed its 3G mobile network with the CDMA-450 1xEV-DO standard.
 As of 2016 the Ukrainian MTS network supports various value-added services based on GPRS / EGPRS / EDGE and SMS / WAP / MMS / USSD.
-MTS is the only BlackBerry service-provider in Ukraine; it also provides WiFi hotspots, mainly in large cities and at airports.
+MTS is the only BlackBerry service provider in Ukraine; it also provides Wi-Fi hotspots, mainly in large cities and at airports.

-A survey of 500 companies by GfK Ukraine Company and the magazine "Correspondent" rated MTS-Ukraine as one of the three best employers in the country.

-In 2007 MTS-Ukraine joined the United Nations Global Compact to acknowledge the obligations of the business sector with regard to universally accepted principles in the areas of human rights, labour, environment and anti-corruption.
-The company always gives great attention to advancing principles of social responsibility and to the 10 principles of The United Nations Global Compact.
-Corporate social responsibility is one of the major strategic priorities of MTS-Ukraine activity.
-MTS-Ukraine activity is constructed on social responsibility with respect to the state, consumers, employees, partners, competitors and Ukrainian society in general.
+Corporate social responsibility is one of the major strategic priorities of MTS Ukraine activity.

-On March 15, 2007, MTS-Ukraine became the first telecommunication company in Ukraine to receive the Certificate of European Foundation for Quality Management (EFQM) "Perfection Recognition", which confirms the high standards of communication-operator work.
+On March 15, 2007, MTS Ukraine became the first telecommunication company in Ukraine to receive the Certificate of European Foundation for Quality Management (EFQM) "Perfection Recognition", which confirms the high standards of communication-operator work.

-In 2007 MTS-Ukraine was acknowledged as the most known socially responsible company in Ukraine according to popular opinion and by independent research by the UMG Company.

-In 2008, research by the independent PRP Group Company rated MTS-Ukraine as the best in Ukraine as regards participation in the telecommunication market.

-In 2008, and MTS-Ukraine's owner Mobile TeleSystems and Vodafone signed a strategic partnership.
+In 2008, and MTS Ukraine's owner MTS and Vodafone signed a strategic partnership.

-In 2011 MTS-Ukraine openly declared its interest in acquiring Utel, a subsidiary of Ukrtelecom, Ukraine's monopolist telephone company, after Ukrtelecom announced plans to divest its mobile business.
+In 2011 MTS Ukraine openly declared its interest in acquiring Utel, a subsidiary of Ukrtelecom, Ukraine's monopolist telephone company, after Ukrtelecom announced plans to divest its mobile business.
 Vasyl Latsanych was appointed as company general director this year.

-In October 2015 Mobile TeleSystems and Vodafone expanded their strategic partnership; this resulted in the rebranding of MTS Ukraine as "Vodafone Ukraine".
+In October 2015 MTS and Vodafone expanded their strategic partnership; this resulted in the rebranding of MTS Ukraine as Vodafone Ukraine.